MyTeslaMate/websocket/README.md

-# Websocket server to reproduce old streaming API with new Tesla Telemetry events
+# Tesla Streaming from official Telemetry events

-Create an express server with :
+This application contains an express server with :

-- a route used in a GCP Pub/Sub to receive Telemtry event
+- a route used in a GCP Pub/Sub to receive Telemetry event
-- a websocket server listening on /streaming
+- a websocket server listening on /streaming which send Telemetry event to client.

-## TeslaMate usage
+## Usage

-A Teslamate instance can use this websocket server as streaming source.
+A Teslamate instance can use this WSS as streaming source.

 ## Limitations